 - Fiona of Shrek, after her transformation into an ogress.
 Especially in the fourth movie where she ditches her princess clothes for a barbarian outfit, complete with a battle axe.

 - There are several in Cerberon, Sascia, who's a young hyena-girl.
-Junapur is a big, imposing and strong Petting Zoo Person, with (four) Boobs of Steel.
+Junapur is a big, imposing and strong Beast Man, with (four) Boobs of Steel.
 Jena is a mule half, just as big, strong and intimidating as Junapur, but not as nice, and without such remarkable cleavage.
 She introduces herself to Thedrik with a punch in the face.

-- Taura, from the Vorkosigan Saga, nearly defines this trope.
-She's an eight-foot-tall genetically-modified Super Soldier with fangs who can rip people to shreds with her bare hands — and highly intelligent, with an unexpectedly sweet personality (and a fondness for pink frilly clothing).
-She much prefers intimidation to violence - she remarks at one point that, when trouble starts, she looms at people, and if that doesn't work she smiles.
+- Taura, from the Vorkosigan Saga, is an eight-foot-tall genetically-modified Super Soldier with fangs who can rip people to shreds with her bare hands — and highly intelligent, with an unexpectedly sweet personality (and a fondness for pink frilly clothing).
+She much prefers intimidation to violence; she remarks at one point that, when trouble starts, she looms at people, and if that doesn't work she smiles.

 - The female Orcs of World of Warcraft all fit.